Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 POST WAR:

 "No cure no pay" contract to refloat vessel signed September-1950.
 Refloated Apr.
 17-1952 and towed to Piræus.
 Rapairing May-1952, renamed Oreoi 1953 for Greek owners.
 Towed to Bremen that summer to be rebuilt.
 Entered service as North Duchess in the summer of 1954, Liberian flag, 4975 gt.
 Sold to Germany in 1956 and renamed Ebba Blumenfeldt (Hamburg owners).
 Renamed Reinhausen in 1959, having been sold to owners in Bremen.
 Sold to Beirut in Oct.-1960, renamed Elpidoforos.
 Broken up in China in 1971.
+This external page has some more detailed information.

 Back to Brattdal on the "Ships starting with B" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Menn uten medaljer" A. H. Rasmussen, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), "Lloyd's War Losses, Vol I British, Allied and Neutral Merchant Vessels Sunk or Destroyed by War Causes" and misc. - ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Menn uten medaljer" A. H. Rasmussen, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), "Lloyd's War Losses, Vol I - British, Allied and Neutral Merchant Vessels Sunk or Destroyed by War Causes", and misc. - ref.
 Sources / Books.

 Be